rackerlabs/technical-blog/content/blog/2020/2020-12-08-cloud-migration-strategy-four-paths-to-consider-for-a-successful-move-to-the-cloud/index.md

 This is the essence of Migration-as-Code and is the primary way Onica, operates its [migrations](https://onica.com/aws-cloud-migration/).

 This is not necessarily always an option, however.
 The major factors that play into this option are the obvious ones: time and money.
-An organization mighgt not have the engineering resources or maturity to implement a custom, cloud-native solution to an off-the-shelf application currently in use today.
+An organization might not have the engineering resources or maturity to implement a custom, cloud-native solution to an off-the-shelf application currently in use today.

 Even in-house applications might not be worth refactoring within the given time, or other business priorities make it an impossibility.